fhmjones/geolocation_PME/README.md

 # geolocation_PME
 Use folium maps to compare two lat/long locations and choose one.

 Runs within a Jupyter Notebook.
 Won't run as straight Python.
+Widgets are not used - couldn't figure out callbacks properly.
+Instead, keyboard input is used to control all steps.

 Goal is to compare one or two lat/long locations on a map, select one to "keep", or choose "none" or "decide later".